 When this occurs, the person may experience a number of symptoms including pain and leg swelling.
 If the condition is left untreated for a long time, it can cause further health complications.

-Usually, leg ulcers are treated using compression therapy, which involves wearing compression socks.
-The socks not only help treat the condition, but they also help prevent the recurrence of the condition.
+Usually, leg ulcers are treated using compression therapy, which involves wearing compression stockings.
+The stockings not only help treat the condition, but they also help prevent the recurrence of the condition.
 They can also help prevent the formation of leg ulcers which occurs in older people and people with certain health conditions.

-Help prevent deep vein thrombosis
+3. Help prevent deep vein thrombosis

 Deep vein thrombosis is a condition whereby a blood clot forms in the deep veins of the legs.
-This can be due to health issues that affect the way your blood clots.
-It can also occur in people who are chronic smokers or obese.
+This can be due to health issues and can also occur in people who are chronic smokers or obese.
 Symptoms associated with the condition include pain and swelling, however in some cases, these symptoms may not occur.

 Deep vein thrombosis can be treated using compression stockings, which help improve blood circulation and reduce swelling.
 They are also recommended to people who are at risk of developing this condition.

-Aid in relieving symptoms associated with varicose veins
+4. Aid in relieving symptoms associated with varicose veins